Graphical Representation and Hierarchical Decomposition Mechanism for Vertex-Cover Solution Space: Solution Space Expression Algorithm for Vertex-Cover of KE Graph

-$\rhd \textbf{Step\ 3}$ For the rest unfrozen nodes after \textbf{Step\ 2}, considering some node $i$ in it, set $i$ covered and uncovered separately and check whether there is confliction: if there are conflictions on both cases, the graph is not a KE graph and additional coverage energy is inevitable; if there is only confliction on one case (say the covered case), node $i$ should be kept away from this case (it should be an uncovered backbone); if there is no confliction on both cases, node $i$ should be a free node.
-For all the new produced backbones, and the freezing influence operation should be also performed.
+$\textbf{Step\ 3:}$ Apply the \emph{Conflict-Checking} from Algorithm \ref{conflict_checking} for the rest unfrozen nodes after \textbf{Step\ 2}, which involves the \emph{Freezing-Influence} and \emph{Consistency-Checking} in Algorithm \ref{freezing_influence}.
+Considering unfrozen node $i$, set $i$ as covered and uncovered separately and check whether there is conflict: if there are conflicts on both cases, the graph is not a KE graph and additional cover number is inevitable; if there is only conflict on one case (say the covered case), node $i$ should be kept away from this case (it should be an uncovered backbone); if there is no conflict on both cases, node $i$ should be a free node.
+For all the new produced backbones, the freezing influence operation should be also performed.

-$\rhd \textbf{Step\ 4}$ If the process \textbf{Step\ 3} can survive after all the nodes are checked, it is a KE graph, otherwise it is not.
+$\textbf{Step\ 4:}$ If the process of \textbf{Step\ 3} can survive after all the nodes are checked, it is a KE graph and its solution space expression of minimum vertex-cover could be got.
+Otherwise it is not a KE graph.